Cogmasters/concord/README.md

 ## Test Copycat-Bot

 1. Get your bot token and add it to `config.json`, by assigning it to discord's "token" field.
-There are well written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) explaining how to get your bot token and adding it to a server.
+There are well-written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) explaining how to get your bot token and adding it to a server.
 2. Build example executables: